brshallo/funspotr/cran-comments.md

 0 errors | 0 warnings | 0 notes

+## Resubmission

-* This is a new release.
+This is a resubmission.
+In this version I have:

+* Corrected the NOTE on the various locations of "Lost braces..." in the linux .Rcheck